bonitasoft/bonita-cloud-doc/md/Continuous_Delivery_Deploying_a_Living_Application_to_Bonita_Cloud.md

 ## Launching a deployment
 1. Click on the ![CDPlayButton](images/JenkinsPlayButton.png) of the "ACTION - Deploy a LivingApp to a runtime" job.
 2. Your default deploy configuration will be pre-loaded.
 If needed you can change it.
-3. You still neeed to select the build you want to deploy.
+3. You still need to select the build you want to deploy.
 You have several possibilities:
     * Last succesul build
     * Specifc build